MahmoodSeoud/MahmoodSeoud/README.md

 ## About Me

-I'm a 23-year-old computer science student at KU at 6<sup>th</sup>, with a keen interest in technology, sports (especially gym workouts), and finance.
+I'm a 23-year-old computer science student at ITU (MSc in Computer Science), with a keen interest in technology, sports (especially gym workouts), and finance.
 While pursuing my studies, I developed a fascination for machine learning and AI.
 I'm also contemplating becoming a part-time firefighter or personal trainer in the future, as I'm torn between these two passions.
 Currently, I'm employed at PeopleNet, a small IT company based in Copenhagen.

 ## What I recently worked on